Navigating liquid alternative investment strategies

 Systematic trend funds primarily implement trend-following, price-momentum strategies by trading long and short futures, options, swaps, and foreign exchange contracts.
 They typically diversify across a range of global markets, including commodities, currencies, government bonds, interest rates, and equity indexes.

-While not exactly a strategy, commodity-focused funds can fall under the alternatives umbrella since they provide exposure to assets that don’t necessarily move in lockstep with stocks and bonds.
+While not exactly a strategy, commodity-focused funds can fall under the liquid alternatives umbrella since they provide exposure to assets that may not move in lockstep with stocks and bonds.

-Broad-basket commodities funds invest in a diversified basket of commodities such as grains, minerals, metals, livestock, cotton, oils, sugar, coffee, and cocoa.
+Broad-basket commodities funds invest in a diversified basket of securities that seek exposure to commodities such as grains, minerals, metals, livestock, cotton, oils, sugar, coffee, and cocoa.
 They may invest directly in physical assets or commodity-linked derivatives.

-Focused commodities funds instead target specific commodities sectors such as agriculture, energy, industrial metals, and precious metals.
+Focused commodities funds instead target exposure to specific commodities sectors such as agriculture, energy, industrial metals, and precious metals.

 Risks to consider

 While these alternative-style strategies may help investors diversify sources of potential risk and return, it’s important to understand they may ultimately lag or underperform the broad market.
-Key risks to consider include:
+In addition to those discussed above, key risks to consider include:

 - Complexity.
 These strategies can be complex, tapping into the most complicated financial instruments.
 It’s not always clear how funds may perform in different market environments and over various periods of time.